tzkang21/Demand-Time-Series-Forecasting/README.md

 # Demand-Time-Series-Forecasting

-Final Year Project - Demand Time Series Forecasting
+Model Training - include the training of ARIMA model, LSTM model and hybrid ARIMA-LSTM model

-Model Training - include ARIMA, LSTM and hybrid ARIMA-LSTM Application - run the app.ipynb to execute the application
+Application - run the app.ipynb to execute the application